jangholee92/jangholee92.github.io/_pages/about.md

   Currently, my research is centered on two primary pillars.
 The first is AI-based downscaling of climate data, with a specific focus on leveraging generative frameworks such as Diffusion models and GANs to enhance spatial resolution and capture fine-grained atmospheric features.
 The second is urban climate, encompassing multi-scale observations, physical analysis, numerical modeling, and comprehensive impact assessments.<br>

   However, these two areas are deeply interconnected.
 The high-fidelity climate signals generated through AI downscaling are essential for understanding the complex microclimates of urban environments.
-By integrating generative AI with physical urban modeling, I aim to bridge the gap between global climate projections and local-scale realities, ultimately providing more accurate tools for urban heat mitigation and climate resilience planning.
+By integrating generative AI with physical urban modeling, I aim to bridge the gap between global climate projections and local-scale realities, ultimately providing more accurate tools for urban heat mitigation and climate resilience planning.<br>

 ---